 University educated in the UK, Paul worked for many years teaching digital media studies.
 He now works and lives in Florida.

-Although there are certainly some downsides to a college education, most individuals, employers, and educationalists typically believe that a strong and solid higher education provides many more positives than negatives.
+Although there are certainly some downsides to a college education, most individuals, employers, and educationalists believe that a high quality higher education provides many more positives than negatives.

-The advantages are not always obvious to the casual observer, but reports by organizations such as the US College Board show the contribution that a university education can make to the well being of both individuals and society as a whole.
+The advantages are not always obvious to the casual observer, but reports by organizations such as the US College Board show the contribution that a university education pays for learners in the long run, as well as contributing to the general well being of both individuals and society as a whole.

 1. Knowledge is Power

-The more you know about things, the more that you are able to form thought out opinions and make informed decisions.
-Plus a good education doesn't just feed you information, it shows you different ways to think, approach, and analyze situations and data.
+The more you know, the more chance you have to form thought out opinions and make informed decisions.
+Education supplies you with and gives you access to more knowledge Plus a good education doesn't just feed you information, it shows you how to interpret and treat that knowledge, giving you different ways to think, approach, and analyze situations and data.

 2. Health Insurance and Pensions